TencentAILabHealthcare/GrandCC/README.md

 + The column "label" is the ground-truth class.
 + For the prediction of your own data, the result file will not include the last column "label" because we don't require the ground-truth labels from you.

+### Disclaimer

+This tool is for research purpose and not approved for clinical use.

+This is not an official Tencent product.

+### Copyright

+This tool is developed in Tencent AI Lab.

+The copyright holder for this project is Tencent AI Lab.

+All rights reserved.